lpsinger/userguide/resources/aladin.rst

 .. figure:: /_static/aladin_fig1.png
    :alt: Create a MOC from a GW sky localization

-The :guilabel:`MOC generation` window has two options: the probability sky map and the threshold.
+The :guilabel:`MOC generation` window has three options: the probability sky map, the threshold, and the MOC resolution.
 Make sure that the GW sky map that we loaded in the previous step is selected in the :guilabel:`Proba skymap` dropdown menu.
 Then enter a number between 0 and 1 for the credible level in the :guilabel:`Probability threshold` box.
 Finally, press the :guilabel:`CREATE` button.
 The MOC for the credible region is created and loaded in the Aladin Stack.
 If you repeat this process multiple times for different credible levels, then you can select each MOC independently from the Aladin stack.

 Area Within a Credible Region
 -----------------------------